 Magnesium anodes, prepacked in backfill are used due to the high driving voltage.
 Required number of anodes depends on the size and number of the underground foundations.
 As the self-corrosion rate of magnesium is rather high, the lifespan of the anodes are limited.

 Design request details – what we need to assist you

-Based on the below listed information, we can calculate and propose a suitable cathodic protection system.
-If not all details are available, we can start with what you got, and adjust as we go along.
+By providing the below listed information (for the system in question), we would be able to carry out a proper design.
+If not all details are available, we could start with what you have, and adjust as we go along.

 - Geographical location.

 - Surrounding soil conditions.